 We motored all the way, trying to average 8.5 to 9 knots.
 Sometimes with the Mainsail up, sometimes with the Jib.
 Deliveries are just that, going as fast as you can to the destination.

-One is the over sophistication in area of sail handling.
+- One is the over sophistication in the area of sail handling.
 One example is the roller- furler boom which unrolled by itself while on the wind.
 The breeze was moderate but I can imagine what could have been a disaster in stormy weather.
-Once instance for example, as we where approaching Charleston we were aware of coming heavy squalls.
+One instance, for example, approaching Charleston we were aware of coming heavy squalls.
 Fortunately, under power and already inside the very long channel, we were hit by 40 knots of wind and heavy rain.
 Visibility was not to bad and therefore we make out the markers as we went along.
-Earlier and under an unfurling sail it would have been another story.
+Earlier and under an unfurling sail, it would have been another story.
 Also sometimes in the middle of the trip the headsail dropped, the strap at the top having unleashed itself.
-Not so much of a problem except that with over one hundred feet of mast, it became prudent to wait for calmer seas before sending someone to the masthead.
+Not so much of a problem except that with over one hundred feet of the mast length, it became prudent to wait for calmer seas before sending someone to the masthead.

 I enjoy very much deliveries, putting time in a capsule and always learning.

 Just back from the trip, I noticed a familiar mast across my office window.
 The Lunacy, ex Star Cruiser is on her way to the West Indies.
 Charles Doane makes the trip every two years and I was happy to see the boat again.
 You can follow the adventure on www.wavetrain.net

 Charles is the Cruising Editor for Sail Magazine.